Great Northern Contemporary Craft Fair 2025 at Victoria Baths

 The wait is over – the Great Northern Contemporary Craft Fair is back!
 Now in its 17th edition, this standout event of the North’s cultural calendar returns to Victoria Baths this October.
 The striking venue, a true treat for fans of stained glass and intricate tiles, is the ideal backdrop for a showcase of high-quality craftsmanship.

-The event brings over 200 makers from across the UK, carefully chosen for their outstanding talent and skill.
+The event brings together over 200 makers from across the UK, carefully chosen for their outstanding talent and skill.
 You’ll find ceramicists, glass and textile artists, printmakers, furniture and lighting designers, as well as metal workers, silversmiths, jewellery makers and those who work with a combination of methods and materials.

 GNCCF IN TURKISH BATHS AT VICTORIA BATHS